prittt/YACCLAB/README.md

 =======

 ###Configuration File
+<a name="conf"></a>
 A configuration file placed in the installation folder lets you to specify which kind of test should be performed, on which datasets and on which algorithms.
 A complete description of all configuration parameters is reported in the table below.

 #####Parameter name Description
 <table>